MicheleNoten/MicheleNoten/README.md

 - 👋 Hi, I’m @MicheleNoten
 - 👀 I’m interested in Fashion Sustainability, Pilates/ Yoga/ Gym, Delicious food and cool restaurant experiences, and Learning about different cultures (and lots more of course, but lets keep this short)
 - 🌱 I’m currently learning Ruby on Rails and JavaScript
-- 💞️ I’m looking to collaborate ... yet to be decided
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me via WA +31 621 646 383

 <!---